-The department of Foreign Languages reserves the right to move students one level up or down,
+The Department of Modern Languages and Literatures reserves the right to move students one level up or down,

 if the results do not reflect the actual language level

-- Click on the language indicator and begin
+- Click on the language indicator you need to take, read brief instructions and begin

 - Print and save your results for your records

 Monocacy Hall, Room 203,

 Dr. Jean-Pierre Lalande, Chair